The Drive with Alan Taylor

-THE DRIVE WITH ALAN TAYLOR puts you in the driver’s seat for a unique, fast paced look at today’s automotive industry.
-Your pedal-to-the-metal, three-hour thrill ride every Saturday from 6 to 9am on KHTS AM 1220, devoted to the latest car news and test-drive results; how-to tips; auto show coverage; industry expert insights and behind the scenes action; as well as exclusive interviews with executives, athletes, celebrities and prominent newsmakers from around the world.
+Buckle up for a fast paced look at today’s automotive industry; latest car news and test-drive results; how-to tips; auto show coverage; industry expert insights and behind the scenes action; as well as exclusive interviews with executives, athletes, celebrities and prominent news-makers from around the world.

-For more information about The Peterson Auto Museum, click here.
+For more information about Alan Taylor, click here.

 With over 450+ vehicles in the museum, Peterson keeps their exhibits fresh and exciting by constantly rotating their displays while carefully crafting each vehicles backstory in a historically factual, educational and intriguing story which immerses you in the excitement that ensued when the automobile was at its pinnacle.

 Peterson specializes in preserving and collecting historic vehicles of all kinds.

 As a non-profit, tax deductible and educational institution, people from around the world have found the museum to be the perfect place to donate their prized possessions.
 Aside from vehicles of all types, people also donate photographs, books and automobilia.

 The Peterson prides itself on their education-available to all ages.
 Some of the events include Teacher Salary Point Workshops and Discovery Days in the Discovery Center.
 Many knowledgeable docents also volunteer their time daily to educate visitors.

 You’d be hard pressed to leave the museum without learning something.
 Because of participation in events internationally, nationally and locally, Petersen Automotive Museum has put themselves on the map as the focus for automotive enthusiasm on the West Coast.